-The school's policy is to protect the rights of individuals, regardless of their gender and will work for the eradication of all forms of discrimination (direct & indirect discrimination, victimisation, discrimination based on perception and on association)

-on these grounds through training, awareness raising and implementation of antiharassment procedures.
+The school's policy is to protect the rights of individuals, regardless of their gender and will work for the eradication of all forms of discrimination (direct & indirect discrimination, victimisation, discrimination based on perception and on association) on these grounds through training, awareness raising and implementation of anti-harassment procedures.

-- Respect an individual's right to define their sexual identity - Work towards enabling employees to feel safe in being open about their sexual - identity - Give full and fair consideration to applications for employment from - individuals, based solely on their ability to do the job and give equal opportunity to training, career development and promotion for employees regardless of gender.

-• Respect the right to privacy in relation to information provided by a transsexual person.
+- Respect an individual's right to define their sexual identity - Work towards enabling employees to feel safe in being open about their sexual identity - Give full and fair consideration to applications for employment from individuals, based solely on their ability to do the job and give equal opportunity to training, career development and promotion for employees regardless of gender. - Respect the right to privacy in relation to information provided by an individual relating to their gender reassignment process.
 If someone has a Gender Recognition Certificate, it may be a criminal offence to disclose this without permission.
-It is recognised that it is for the individual to disclose information relating to their gender reassignment if and when they wish to do so.
+It is recognised that it is for theindividual to disclose information relating to their gender reassignment if and when they wish to do so. - Tackle transphobic conduct and bullying.

-2.6 SEXUAL ORIENTATION
+2.6 Sexual Orientation